Flank/flank-dashboard/docs/02_process.md

 ## Workflow

 Code is submitted via pull requests to master from a named brach.
 Forks aren't used.
 Each pull request must have 1 approval.
 History should be linear (no merge commits).
 > git config --global pull.rebase true

+Code should be sufficiently documented.
+Use [Effective Dart: Documentation](https://dart.dev/guides/language/effective-dart/documentation) for guidance.

+## Pull Requests

+Use the [Fixes #0](https://help.github.com/en/github/managing-your-work-on-github/closing-issues-using-keywords) keyword so that the relevant issue is closed when the pull request is merged.

 ## Pull Requests